bollwyvl/blockd3/README.markdown

 Blockly aims to present a high-level interface to the d3 library in blocks, allowing the 99% of end users to concentrate on what a program does so they can learn how.

+By embedding some core use cases in a single screen, I want to enable people that might not have an interest (per se) in writing code, but are interested in making data-driven pictures, to be successful in using d3.
+So while I am planning on building Blockly blocks for the [full d3 API][coverage], my initial focus will be on making some core "canned" concepts:

+ - d3.(select, append, enter, update, transition, exit)
+ - some layouts
+ - scales
+ - csv/json loading (initially, google spreadsheet or hosted csv, not very flexible)

+And once those work, to get some of them working better from an experience point of view:

+ - embedded [SlickGrid][] or [Handsontable][]
+ - loading url/hosted svgs, but then eventually [svgedit][]

 ## MVP
 To serve as a proof of concept, blockd3 should support the most common d3